wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 fact that tag access delay is not modeled using DES, but just using a miniature queueing model, with a per-tag timestamp variable remembering the local time when the block becomes free (see Section "Cache Tag Types" for more details).
+As we have discussed earlier, this violates the principle of DES, since the event object "time travels" to an earlier cycle, at which time it would not have been in the sending queue.
+To overcome this, `class Response` objects use `deliveryTime` to remember the simulated cycle in which the event is generated.
+The sending functions should hence ignore response objects with `deliveryTime` less than the current simulated cycle.

 #### Helper Functions